kaievns/the-log/posts/lead/drafts/on-managing-quality.md

 So, lets quickly recap what we have gathered so far.
 There are two main ideas:

-1. In a software product company the cost of poor quality grossly outweights the cost of good quality.
+1. In a software product company the cost of poor quality grossly outweighs the cost of good quality.
 2. The internal structure of product quality dictates that the baseline features must have great quality as a default expectation, and required features should follow close behind.
 Meaning that 95+% of any application's features are _expected_ to have great quality.

-Both of those ideas point in the same direction that investing in quality as much as possible is the most sensible approach.
+Both of those ideas point in the same direction, that investing in quality as much as possible is the most sensible approach.
 Zero technical debt is the way to go.

 Now, I don't know about you, but I think this idea that you must invest in quality as much as possible won't sit great with most people.
 Who would want to spend all their profits on quality, right?
-And once again, it's just like the fish rotting from the head, the contradiction seems sensible, except it is not factually correct.
+And once again, it's just like with the fish rotting from the head, the contradiction seems sensible, except it is not factually correct.

-When we step down to the real world practicalities, we will realise that spare extreme cases, the quality is not capped by the amount of investment a company can pour into it, the quality is capped by the state the art of the mainstream technology that's being used.
+When we step down to the real world practicalities, we will realise that spare extreme cases, the quality is not capped by the amount of investment a company can pour into it, the quality is capped by the state the art of the mainstream technology that's the company uses to create their products.

-For example the quality of cars or smartphones manufacturing is limited by the quality of the parts manufacturing process.
-Similarly the quality of a web application service is limited by the cloud infrastructure vendor SLA, and the security is limited by the security vendor quality.
+For example, the quality of cars or smartphones manufacturing is limited by the quality of the parts manufacturing process.
+Similarly the quality of a web application service is limited by the cloud infrastructure vendor's SLA, and the security is limited by the security vendor's guarantees.

+## Funding the quality

-Spare some behemoth companies like Apple, Google, or Samsung that can invest in pushing technology beyond its limits and invest in getting even better quality of products, most companies rely on technology vendors and hence are limited by the best practices associated with the technology rather than money that they can spend on quality.
+Spare some behemoth companies like Apple, Google, or Samsung that can invest in pushing technology beyond its limits and invest in getting even better quality of products, most companies rely on technology vendors and hence are limited by the best practices associated with these technologies rather than money that they can spend on quality.

+Still, even best practice level product development costs money.
+And so, often times the conversation goes back to the idea that quality makes products more expensive, which in turn negatively impacts sales.
+So, I wanted to add a few points to that end as well.

+The most likely situation where this might be the case is really when a company is trying to operate in an oversaturated market and doesn't segment it's offerings well.
+Meaning the company competes on margins rather than product offerings.
+In a narrow band of highly optimised market production costs will be everything, and unless the company invests in cheaper manufacturing processes they won't be able to afford quality.

+That is not entirely the case in the SaaS products markets.
+The reason is that the margin costs are near zero, which means that creating a 1-to-1 carbon copy of another product will mostly produce basically an IP infringement law suit.

+Most half-decent product strategies in the SaaS market are inherently anticompetitive.
+Most successful software products operate in specific niches and hence the cost of great quality should be priced in.
+Because if the quality is not there, the company will instantly loose most of it's customers to a competitor that can make the same thing 10% better.
+Hence the products that ultimately succeed have the quality baked in as a default

 ## Wrapping up